blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Theory.md

 - [[Newton's Experiments on Colours]]
 	- Criticized by: Robert Hooke, assistant of Robert Boyle
 - Johan Wolfgang von Goethe, a German poet, proposed his set of [[complementary colours]].
-- Thomas Young's and Hermann von Helmholtz's [[Trichromatic Theory of Colours]]
+- Thomas Young's and Hermann von Helmholtz's [[Trichromatic Theory of Colours]].
+It distinguished additive and subtractive colours.
 - James Clark Maxwell's Mathematical description of Young-Helmhotz Trichromatic theory
 - Ewald Hering's [[Opponent Processes]] was in dispute with the theory by Young, Helmholtz and Maxwell
 - Later, Johannes von Kries published the zone thoery in 1905 that synthesizes both descriptions as one, where Young-Helmholtz theory describes the interaction of light with the receptors and Hering the image processing stage.